Skip to content

 When you’re helping someone with their groceries to be kind, but you’re too weak to carry the groceries and are practically falling down.
 Then, the person you’re carrying the groceries for asks, “Are those heavy?” and you say, “Nope-as light as a toothpick!

-This is an understatement (a subtype of verbal irony), since clearly the opposite is clearly meant.
+This is an understatement (a subtype of verbal irony), since clearly the opposite is meant.
 Understatements add humour to an otherwise mundane or arduous situation.

 6. Robert Frost’s “The Road Not Taken”